imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 + JumpBox VM inside the AKS VNET or peered network
 + Use an Express Route or VPN connection
 + Use a private endpoint connection
-More details for how to [connect to private cluster](https://learn.microsoft.com/en-us/azure/aks/private-clusters#options-for-connecting-to-the-private-cluster).
+More details on how to [connect to private cluster](https://learn.microsoft.com/en-us/azure/aks/private-clusters#options-for-connecting-to-the-private-cluster).

 > The [AKS command invoke](https://learn.microsoft.com/en-us/azure/aks/command-invoke) could be used to easily access private clusters without setting any network access.
 It will use the Azure API to get access to the cluster.
 This option could be disabled.